- Tracy Duell-Cazes

-Up until the time when they have families and children of their own, your adult children still share the same idealized memories of holidays past that the little ones do.
-The only difference is they have had a longer time to coat those recollections with the shiny, happy glaze of nostalgic goodness.
+Up until the time when they have families and children of their own, your adult children still share the same idealized memories of the holiday past that the little ones do.
+The only difference is they have had a long time to coat those recollections with the shiny, happy glaze of nostalgic goodness.
 They will rely on their parents to maintain those traditions.

 Therefore, when divorce occurs, even though your “kids” have a car and mortgage payments, go on expensive vacations, and must find a place to house their pets, you will still have to deal with the emotional fallout.

 They will be saddened when they think of all those great holidays of yore, sure that “nothing will ever be the same”.
 They may be resentful for how your divorce will affect them.
 If they take a selfish view of the situation as an adult, it may be time for a serious discussion.
 You have spent their entire lives shielding them from pain and uncomfortable situations, but it is time for them to realize that you must also take care of yourself.
 Sometimes that means making hard decisions that affect the whole family.

 After the serious discussion, the final answer is the same as it was with the younger kids.
 It is time to make new traditions, however with adult kids, these traditions can be more adult in nature as well.
 Take a trip.
 Go on vacation.
 Get away for a few days and let that be the new tradition.

 Making new traditions can be an exciting and necessary step to enjoying the holidays in the present.
 Make new memories to enjoy in the future.
 Turn this obstacle into an opportunity to start fresh.
 Start something new and when the holidays come around again, you will be excited for all of the new traditions you have created.